Winter care tips for rabbits in Cambridgeshire

 If you have an indoor bunny, keeping warm probably won’t be an issue as you will have the temperature regulated to keep yourself warm.
 But do double-check that their bed is away from draughts and that they have plenty of hay to burrow into.
 Another tip is to add a box full of straw to their hutch to give them an extra cosy area.

 For outdoor-living rabbits a protected environment is even more important.
 If you can, it’s best to bring them indoors over the winter, but introduce them to their new environment gradually over a few days and make sure their familiar toys and bedding is with them.
 If you have a garden shed then that is an ideal alternative.
-If you don’t, our head nurse, Anna, has some suggestions for insulating your pet from the elements.
+If you don’t, our head nurse, Sarah, has some suggestions for insulating your pet from the elements.